neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 2. Research Question(s):

-    - Can you combine firewalls of similar customer requirements to help make the system more efficient.
+    - Can you combine firewalls of similar customer requirements to help make the system more efficient?

 3. Contribution: If possible, it can make a firewall configuration for multiple organizations easier to configure because 1 cloud firewall could work for several customers.